Best Buy Co. Inc. (BBY) Shares Down Despite Recent Market Volatility

 Barclays, on the other hand, stated in their research note that they expect to see BBY reach a price target of $88.
 The rating they have provided for BBY stocks is “Equal Weight” according to the report published on February 08th, 2023.

-During the last 5 trading sessions, BBY rose by +0.52%, which changed the moving average for the period of 200-days by -5.54% in comparison to the 20-day moving average, which settled at $79.71.
+During the last 5 trading sessions, BBY fell by -5.72%, which changed the moving average for the period of 200-days by -2.15% in comparison to the 20-day moving average, which settled at $77.89.
 In addition, Best Buy Co.
-Inc. saw -5.32% in overturn over a single year, with a tendency to cut further losses.
+Inc. saw -8.59% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading